susom/db-to-avro/README.md

             .doOnComplete(() -> logger.log("Job complete!")));
   }
 ```

+The example above does the following:
+1. Creates a database docker container and starts it.
+2. Waits for the database to go online.
+3. Executes an SQL script to prepare the database for the restore.
+4. Introspects the backup file and creates SQL code for initiating the restore.
+5. Initiates the database restore in a new thread.
+6. Reports progress to the runner while the database is being restored.
+7. Executes an SQL script to clean up.
+8. Enumerates the tables with their row counts, stores the result in the Job.
+9. Stops and deletes the container.

+During the entire operation, progress of the Job is recorded along with the percent complete during the database restore operation.

 After the Job Runner finishes the above operation, the final result is marked as Success or Failed, and the Job is output as JSON for downstream systems.